IceTTTb/NopeSAC/README.md

 ## Data prepare

 ## Inference and Evaluation
-- Download the pretrained models from [here]() and place them into 'models/'
+Download the pretrained models from [here]() and save them into 'models/'.
-- You can run the following command to inference with the pretrained model on the Matterport3D and ScanNet datasets.
+Then, you can run the following command to inference with the pretrained model on the Matterport3D and ScanNet datasets.
 ```
 # inference on mp3d dataset